What is the NIST Cybersecurity Framework?

 The Consortium for IT Software Quality is in support of NIST’s efforts to develop the Cybersecurity Framework.
 CISQ has submitted comments during open review periods.
 The Cybersecurity Framework explains “what to do” to develop, acquire, modernize and secure IT-intensive systems, and leaves “how to do it” open to an organization to customize with practices.

 CISQ’s contributions to the NIST Cybersecurity Framework are automatable source code standards for measuring software size and software structural quality.
-See Automated Quality Characteristic Measures for measuring security and reliability, based on the aggregation of critical violations of good coding and architectural practice for each measure.
-Automated code quality metrics make it feasible to measure software reliability and security at regular intervals, such as at each release cycle, either in Agile/DevOps accelerated environments, or when evaluating technical deliverables at the end of the cycle delivered by suppliers or outsourced IT service providers.
+[See Automated Quality Characteristic Measures for measuring security and reliability, based on the aggregation of critical violations of good coding and architectural practice for each measure].
+Automated code quality metrics make it feasible to measure software reliability and security at regular intervals – at each release cycle, in Agile/DevOps accelerated environments, or when evaluating technical deliverables from suppliers or outsourced IT service providers.